Category: Legal Advice for Divorce

 Read more

-The hidden architecture of a successful legal outcome I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
-They tried to reconstruct a fight from eighteen months ago.
-They faltered.
-They guessed.
-The opposing Divorce attorney smelled blood.
-If that client…
+I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
+They tried to be nice.
+They tried to explain that the ring was a gift of love rather than a conditional pledge.
+In the eyes of the court, love is a…

 Read more